-The Master of Science degree in Civil Engineering (MSCE) is intended to meet the needs of students who wish to prepare for careers in areas such as construction and project management, design, and analysis of complex systems (including structures, such as tall buildings and bridges), geotechnical engineering, water resources engineering, consulting, and research, as well as doctoral studies.
+The Master of Science in Civil Engineering meets the needs of students who wish to prepare for careers in areas, such as construction and project management, design, complex systems analysis (including such structures as tall buildings and bridges), geotechnical engineering, water resources engineering, consulting, research and doctoral studies.

 Students must meet the CSU requirements for admission to a master’s degree program.
 Please consult the Graduate Admissions section in this catalog for complete information.
 Regardless of citizenship, all applicants whose undergraduate education was not at a majority English-language country, must submit proof of English proficiency (minimum score: TOEFL Internet 80/Paper 550, IELTS 6.5 or PTE 58) before an admissions decision can be made.
 The Civil and Environmental Engineering Department does not require the Graduate Record Exam (GRE) or reference letters.

 In addition, applicants must meet the following departmental requirements: